alexhaislip/automated_facebook_friend_removal/README.md

 # automated_facebook_friend_removal
-A simple script to remove all of your friends on facebook.
+A simple script to remove facebook friends for you.